edgefarm/examples/mount/README.md

 This example shows how to mount a directory into an application container on edge device.

-The edge application reads a file mounted from the edge device line by line and writes the content together with a time stamp into another file.
+The edge application `rw-files` reads a file mounted from the edge device line by line and writes the content together with a time stamp into another file.

+The file mount is defined in the deployment manifest `manifest.yaml`.
+The trait of type `volume` defines the volumes names, paths and permissions.

 ## Usage